Neelanchal17/gsthackathon/README.md

-Hi I'm Neelanchal Agarkar.
+Hi I'm Neelanchal Agarkar, a passionate Machine Leaarning Developer.
-A few instructions to use this repo.
-I didn't provide the data that was used for this predictive model, as it was confidential so I hope the GSTAnalytics team can forgive me for that.
+	1. Data Availability
+The dataset used for building this predictive model is confidential, and therefore not included in this repository.
+I apologize for any inconvenience this may cause.
+	2. Checksum File
+For data integrity, I have included a checksum.txt file.
+This contains all the checksum values that can be used to verify the integrity of your data.
+Make sure to validate your dataset by comparing the checksum of your files with the ones provided.
+  3. Zip File
-I also included a checksum file that has all the checksum values for data integrity.
+I have included a zip file that can be forked which contains all the files that are needed.